 In the animal world, pheromones are individual scent "prints" found in urine or sweat that dictate sexual behavior and attract the opposite sex.
 They help animals identify each other and choose a mate with an immune system different enough from their own to ensure healthy offspring.
 They have a special organ in their noses called the vomeronasal organ (VNO) that detects this odorless chemical.

-According to the Food and Drug Administration, aphrodisiacs are based in "folklore, not fact."
-Still, people continue to believe in the love-inducing effects of certain foods, herbs and extracts.
+Aphrodisiacs are, to some, considered to be more folklore than fact.
+Still, many people continue to believe in the love-inducing effects of certain foods, herbs and extracts.
 There are several common aphrodisiacs that may or may not have actual effects on your love life:

 - Asparagus: The vitamin E in this vegetable is said to stimulate sex hormones.